ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    at all.
 These patches must pass through rigorous testing by Canonical/Ubuntu and the community at large.
 -  Supported vendor patches.
-These are patches generally related to hardware support, for which we have a contractual obligation to include in a stable release.
-If they are very specific to a piece of hardware and the nature of the patch makes regression on other hardware unlikely or impossible, then it can be part of an SRU.
-   Otherwise they need to be maintained in a separate repository/pocket/PPA specific for that vendor, and thus need to be maintained separately in the future.
+These are patches generally related to hardware support.
+If they are very specific to a piece of hardware, the nature of the patch makes regression on other hardware unlikely or impossible, and we have the hardware available for thorough testing, then it can be part of an SRU.
+Otherwise they need to be maintained in a separate repository/pocket/PPA specific for that vendor or, if appropriate, in \`linux-backports-modules\`, and thus need to be maintained separately in the future.

 Other changes are generally avoided on stable kernels, since the regression potential is so exceptionally high.